Swapnil-Dubale/project-exit-velocity/Devops-Journey/day2.md

 ubuntu@ip-172-31-36-172:~$ sudo lsof -i :8080  -> check if anything running on port 8080
 ubuntu@ip-172-31-36-172:~$ sudo systemctl restart jenkins ubuntu@ip-172-31-36-172:~$ sudo systemctl status jenkins

+//----------------------------
+created a jenkins pipeline that pulls a repo from github and execute a shell script from that repo, within the pipeline workspace